Age of Information Optimization in a RIS-Assisted Wireless Network: Age of Information

-The $z_i(t)$ represents the system time of the packet and its value becomes 0 when a new packet of stream $i$ arrives in its queue, otherwise the value of $z_i(t)$ is linearly increased by 1 in each subsequent time-slot.
-The evolution of $z_i(t)$ is given as following:
+where $y_i({0}) = 0$ and $\beta_i({t})$ is a binary variable that indicates whether the $i$th stream has an available packet for transmission at the beginning of time-slot $t$ or not.
+It is worth mentioning that, for all $i \in \mathcal{I}$, the value of $z_i$ is reset to $0$ when a new packet of the $i$th stream arrives in its queue.
+However, if no new packet is available at the $i$th queue, then the value of $z_i$ is linearly increased by $1$ in the subsequent time-slot.
+Based on this, for all $i \in \mathcal{I}$, the evolution of $z_i$ \cite{kadota2019minimizing} is given as

+In addition, it is important to mention that, for all $i \in \mathcal{I}$, the value of $\beta_i({t})$ changes to $0$ only when the packet of stream $i$ is scheduled and successfully delivered and there is no new arrival in the same queue, i.e., $u_i(t)=0$. {Based on this, for all $i \in \mathcal{I}$, the evolution of $\beta_i({t})$ \cite{9285215} can be written as: